Blog

 Mustamaansyvä

 · The Gulf of Finland · Sarastus · 12 MWe sailed on Mustamaansyvä in easterly fresh freeze while 1.5 m (5 feet) waves were rolling from the port side and GPS showed our speed was between five and six knots.
 Neither of us had ever seen so big waves but we were doubtless of Wayfarer’s persistence to survive.
-The unreefed main sail and the doubts of our ability to make landfall on Lanskeri island made us to do a 180° turn and follow the plan C.
+The unreefed main sail and the doubts of our ability to make landfall on Lanskeri island made us to do a 180° turn and follow the plan C. The plan B would have been to beat to Suuri Pisi island but a more experience crew would have been needed for that because of the weather.
+Conditions were evidently toughter than 7-13 knots predicted by the marine forecast.

 -